 patches required for Raspberry Pi support in upstream kernel.

 bcm2835_defconfig with device tree support.
-We want to introduce every
+We want to introduce every driver

-will dive into it later.
+into it later.

 After consulting with popcornmix we decide to rebase all patches to keep them on top of every branch.
 This of course mean that repository will be broken, but patches will be more visible in history.